nfdi4objects/n4-graph-apis/README.md

 Please run `make lint` to detect Python coding style violations and `make fix` to fix some of these violations.
 Some unit tests are run with `make test`.

 To populate the configured knowledge graph databases with actual data, see the source code repository <https://github.com/nfdi4objects/n4o-import>.

+To locally build the Docker image run `make container`.

 ## License